The Impact of President Trump's Tariff Policy on Japan's Used Car Industry (2025 Latest Edition)

 Impact on Japan’s Used Car Exports

 The new tariff policies introduced by the Trump administration are expected to have a significant impact on Japan’s used car export industry.
-In particular, exports to the U.S. market will inevitably face increased costs due to higher tariffs, which could alter the overall competitiveness of the industry.
+In particular, exports to the U.S. market will face increased costs due to higher tariffs, which could alter the overall competitiveness of the industry.

-The domestic Japanese used car market is also likely to be affected.
-If exports to the U.S. decline, the supply of used cars within Japan will increase, potentially driving down domestic market prices.
-This trend is particularly concerning for vehicle categories popular in the U.S., such as SUVs and pickup trucks, which do not have strong demand in Japan.
-A surplus of these vehicles in the domestic market could result in significant price drops.
-On the other hand, Japanese used car exporters will be compelled to seek new markets, likely accelerating a shift toward Southeast Asia and Africa.
-In these regions, Japanese vehicles are highly valued for their durability and quality, potentially creating new business opportunities to offset losses from the shrinking U.S. market.
+If exports to the U.S. decline, the supply of used cars in Japan will increase, potentially leading to lower domestic market prices.
+This trend is particularly concerning for vehicle categories popular in the U.S., such as SUVs and pickup trucks, which have limited demand in Japan.
+A surplus of these vehicles in the domestic market could lead to significant price drops.

 Impact on the North American Market

 One of the most affected segments will likely be vehicles imported under the so-called “25-Year Rule.”
 In the U.S., newer right-hand drive vehicles are banned from import due to safety and emissions regulations, but cars older than 25 years are exempt.
 This rule has fueled an increase in exports of classic Japanese cars, particularly high-performance sports cars like the Nissan Skyline GT-R and Toyota Supra.
-However, if new tariffs are imposed, the prices of these collector cars could rise significantly.
+However, with the new tariffs in place, the prices of these collector cars could rise significantly.
 For example, a classic Japanese car valued at ¥3,000,000 (approximately $20,000) in Japan may see a substantial price increase after tariffs are applied, reducing its affordability for American buyers.
 This could push some enthusiasts to seek alternative markets in Canada or Europe, where tariffs are less restrictive.

 Additionally, regions like Hawaii, Guam, and American Samoa, which have long been key destinations for Japanese used cars, will also be affected if tariffs are introduced.
 These areas already face high shipping costs due to their geographical location, and any additional import duties would further drive up the final selling price.
 Japanese used cars have traditionally been a well-balanced option in terms of affordability and quality in these markets, but rising costs may shift consumer preferences.
 As a result, the local used car market in these regions could see increased demand, potentially driving up the prices of existing used vehicles and encouraging consumers to consider alternatives to Japanese imports.
 In places like Guam and Hawaii, local dealerships may start sourcing more vehicles from the U.S. mainland rather than relying on direct imports from Japan, leading to structural changes in the market.

 Furthermore, some industry experts speculate that alternative import routes through Canada and Mexico may become more popular as a way to bypass tariffs.
 Canada currently has relatively lenient import regulations for Japanese right-hand drive vehicles, and many used cars from Japan already enter the North American market via Canada.
 If tariffs in the U.S. increase, more importers may attempt to register vehicles in Canada first before bringing them into the U.S., potentially leading to a surge in demand for Canadian importers.
 However, the U.S. government may respond by implementing stricter regulations to close this loophole.
-Similarly, Mexico could see an increase in parallel imports of Japanese vehicles, but its customs procedures and import duties could present challenges.
-The complexity of Mexican customs regulations means that the overall cost of importing Japanese vehicles via Mexico may turn out to be higher than anticipated.

 Interaction with Exchange Rates